janv/rest_in_place/README.markdown

           eMail: <span class="rest_in_place" data-attribute="email"><%= @user.email %></span>
         </div>

     REST in Place recognizes dom_ids of this form and derives the object parameter from them, so that (with the current documents url used) you really only need to provide the attributes name in most cases.

-  !! --------
-  !!
-Note that a manually defined (in the element or in one of the parents)
+    **Note that a manually defined (in the element or in one of the parents)
-  !! object always overrides dom_id recognition.
+    object always overrides dom_id recognition.**

-  !! --------
+-   REST in Place supports multiple form types.
+The default type is a input field, a textarea is also supported.
+To select a form type use the `data-formtype` attribute in the element and set it to the name of your formtype ( `input`, or `textarea` ).

+    To write your own form types, just extend the `RestInPlace.forms` object and select your new form type throught the `data-formtype` attribute.

+    **This feature is only supported in the jQuery version.**

 Example
 =======